 - a.
 Notes: For leaders who are ready to progress past easy beginner routes and want to expand their climbing possibilities.
 Many routes require more of the climber, such as more interesting movement or creative gear placement. - b.
 Locations (Lukenya): - i.
 Fig Tree Face Syrup of Figs (S) A strenuous start leads to a juggy face, with plenty of cracks for protection.
 25m, tree anchor, abseil from tree - ii.
 The Cemetery Cemetery Corner (S) Interesting movement, with protection where you need it.
 Make sure you traverse left below the final slab.
 20m, tree anchor, abseil from tree - iii.
 Archway Crag Tramlines (S) The start is a wide layback, and the cracks are thin but take loads of nuts.
 30m, thread anchor, walkoff climber's right - iv.
-Sentry Box Crag Saracen (S) A great climb, with some exciting moves, and lots of protection.
-For a spicy finish, traverse right to the final headwall of End Wall.
+Sentry Box Crag Saracen (VD) A great climb, with some exciting moves, and lots of protection.
+For a spicy finish, traverse right to the final headwall of End Wall (Severe).
 25m, tree/block anchor, walkoff climber's right - v.
-Sentry Box Crag End Wall (S) - - vi.
 Lower Cliffs Gripes (S) A steep start, with great gear, leads to a juggy face.
-20m, tree/block anchor, abseil from tree - vii.
-Egyptian Crag Cleopatra, Nefertiti, Ammon (guide books says they are VD and D but seemed like S) Definitely easier than Boiler Plate with a great easy juggy overhanging finish. - viii.
-Archway Crag Boiler Plate (S) A classic of Lukenya, squeeze through the chimney for the original start or layback out right to avoid claustrophobia.
+20m, tree/block anchor, abseil from tree - vi.
+Egyptian Crag Cleopatra, Nefertiti, Ammon (guide books says they are VD and D but seemed like S to the author of this guide) Great easy juggy overhanging finish.
+Check for bees or hornets in big cracks and overhangs at Egyptian before starting up. - vii.
+Archway Crag Boilerplate (VS) A classic of Lukenya: squeeze through the chimney for the original start or layback out right to avoid claustrophobia.
 The bolt protects the crux moves, which go straight up from the tiny ledge.
-30m, tree anchor, walkoff climber's right - ix.
+30m, tree anchor, walkoff climber's right. - viii.
 Upper Cliffs Frogman (VS 4c) Great crack.
 After the crack head up rightwards to the abseil cable of Lizard. - c.
-Locations (Hell's Gate): - i.
-Fischer's Cliffs most climbs - ii.
-Fischer's Tower Map of Africa (S) a thin start can be avoided on the right if desired - iii.
-Fischer's Tower The Groove (VS) beautiful, strenuous, and well protected crack climbing.
-Classic!
+Locations (Hell's Gate):